Clarifai/old-docs/api-guide/annotate/annotations.md

 {% endtab %}
 {% endtabs %}

-#### List Annotations by Input IDs
+#### List User Created Annotations by Input IDs

-To list all labeled annotations for certain input (one or several), provide a list of input IDs.
+To list all user created annotations for certain input (one or several), provide a list of input IDs.

-Note this will not show annotations by models in your worfklow.
-To include model created annotations, you need to set `list_all_annotations` to `True`.
+Note: this will not show annotations by models in your worfklow.
+To include model created annotations, you need to set `list_all_annotations` to `true`.

 {% tabs %}
 {% tab title="gRPC Python" %}